Blastocoel: Damage to blastocoel

 The blastocoel can be damaged and abolished if the adhesion between blastomeres, provided by cell adhesion molecules like EP-cadherin, is destroyed as mRNA by oligonucleotides.
-If the mRNA is destroyed, then there’s no EP-cadherin, little to no blastomere adhesion and the blastocoel is non-existent.
+If the mRNA is destroyed, then there's no EP-cadherin, little to no blastomere adhesion and the blastocoel is non-existent.
 During the next stage of embryonic development, amphibian gastrulation, the blastocoel is displaced by the formation of the archenteron, during mid-gastrulation.
 At the end of gastrulation, the blastocoel has been obliterated.

 In sea urchins

+The animal half of an early sea urchin embryo does not form a normal pluteus larva, the micromeres can rescue development of the animal half.

 At the 120- cell stage, the sea urchin embryo is considered a blastula because of its developed blastocoel, which every embryonic cell surrounds and touches.
 Every cell is in contact with the proteinaceous fluid of the blastocoel on the inside and touches the hyaline layer on the outside.
 The loosely connected blastomeres are now tightly connected because of tight junctions that create a seamless epithelium that completely encircles the blastocoel.
 Even as the blastomeres continue to divide, the blastula remains one-cell thick and thins out as the embryo expands outward.
 This is accomplished in part due to the influx of water that expands the blastocoel and pushes the cells surrounding it outwards.
 At this point, the cells have become specified and are ciliated on the opposite side of the blastocoel.
 The vegetal plate and animal hemisphere develop and secrete a hatching enzyme that digests the fertilization envelope and allows the embryo to now become a free-swimming hatched blastula.